Borislava Botusharova

 Borislava Botusharova (Борислава Ботушарова; born 26 November 1994) is a former professional tennis player from Bulgaria.

 She has been an Old Dominion University tennis player.
 Botusharova was named the No. 6 ranked Newcomer/Freshman in the entire NCAA entering her first semester of college at ODU (Fall 2014).
-On 28 October 2013, she reached her highest WTA singles ranking of world No. 407 whilst her best doubles ranking was No. 702 on 9 September 2013.
+On 28 October 2013, she reached her highest WTA singles ranking of world No. 407 whilst her best doubles ranking was 702, on 9 September 2013.
 She has also played once for the Bulgarian Fed Cup team in 2014, when she lost her singles match.

 Professional career

 ITF Circuit and college tennis

 Botusharova made her debut in 2005 and started playing on the ITF Junior Circuit.
 She won several junior titles and played her first match on the pro circuit in 2009 and won her first and only title on the ITF Women's Circuit in 2013 in Varna, Bulgaria.
 In 2014, she was called up in the Bulgaria Fed Cup team.

 In the same year, Botushrova began studying Tourism Management at the Old Dominion University in Norfolk, Virginia, United States.
 She started playing college tennis and received the Conference U.S. Player of the Week award.

 She played her last match at a $10k event in Adana, Turkey, in June 2014.